The World Trade Organization: Historic Achievements at the 13th Ministerial Conference

 His Excellency said: “The outcomes of the 13th Ministerial Conference are an important foundation to build upon to reshape the future of global trade to be more efficient in achieving development goals around the world.”

 His Excellency thanked the 180 participating delegations, members of the World Trade Organization and members with observer status, for their hard work and dedication during the conference days, and for their continued efforts to consolidate the strength and efficiency of the global trading system, and most importantly, to provide wider access to it.
-Even in areas where final agreements could not be reached, issues that previously seemed intractable can now be resolved, paving the way for further progress over the coming months.
+Even in areas where final agreements might not be reached, issues that previously seemed intractable can now be resolved, paving the way for further progress over the coming months.

 The members of the World Trade Organization adopted the Abu Dhabi Ministerial Declaration, which sets out the organization’s reform agenda.
 The World Trade Organization confirmed in a statement published on its official website that the conference’s activities had ended with the adoption of a ministerial declaration setting the organization’s future reform agenda.